wasabipesto/valinor/README.md

 ### [Flame](https://github.com/pawelmalak/flame)
 A pretty dashboard for all of my stuff.
 More importantly, it adds items from docker labels.
 I'm still hoping for header auth (or just no auth) but what's there works great.

+To add a service to flame, add the following labels:
+      - flame.type=application # this can be set to anything, flame just checks to see if the flag is present at all
+      - flame.name=owncast # the name of the item in flame
+      - flame.url=https://stream.$DOMAIN # the connectable address (probably the same as what you proxied)
+      - flame.icon=twitch # mdi icon for the service

+You cannot set descriptions with labels at this time, but it's [in development](https://github.com/pawelmalak/flame/pull/315).
+Same story with [multiple docker hosts](https://github.com/pawelmalak/flame/pull/321).

 # Services - Celebrimbor